supertanuki/angular-online-subscription/README.md

-# PPF
+# Angular Online subscription

-An application POC written in AngularJS
+A proof of concept written in AngularJS